OriasTait/SQLIteAPI/README.md

 ## Cons
 ### SQLite is a designed for single user on the same machine
 * The database used by an application is expected to be on the same machine as the calling application.
-It is known to cause corruption with the database if it is accessed by multiple connections, different operating systgems or resting on a network drive.
+It is known to cause corruption with the database if it is accessed by multiple connections, different operating systems or resting on a network drive.

 * The connection string includes the full path to the database.
 A Universal Naming Convention (UNC) path will not work.